Ринчeн гуайн энэ зохиолыг англи хэлээр орчуулсан байна, урьд нь огт сонсоогүй уншаагүй өгүүллэг байна.

 The Tibetan lama, who used to plume themselves on their high holy orders and to mount the most docile horses with the help of special servants who led the horses by the bridles, were afraid of the quick spirited horses brought up by the order of the Gegan.
 Undur Gegen was an excellent rider.
 He jumped on his horse and set off at a gallop not waiting for them to mount their horses because he was in a hurry to see the place, where the woman who had been closest to his heart had been taken.
 The obese Tibetan lamas, not daring to get behind him, followed him praying the Heaven for help lest they should be thrown off.
 Undur Gegen came galloping to the place and saw that the birds and beast of prey had left nothing of the late woman’s remains, but the right hand.
 Undur Gegen jumped off his horse and wrapped the hand in a silk scarf and passed it to his disciple with the words;

+-In Outer Mongolia there are many people who remember me.
+May they preserve this fine hand.This time the lamas arrived at a gallop and dismounted with belp of the servant and ran to the Gegen breathing heavily but he jumped on his steed and galloped away without turning his head.
+The fat lamas mounted again and followed him holding the front pommels of their saddles with their two hands.
 Soon after this it was rumoured that the right hand of the woman, wrapped in a silk khadag* had of returned to the grey ger.
 Her death rejoiced the Tibetan lamas but the common people hearing the news of the returning of her right hand, thought that outer Monglia would he always rich in skilful craftsmen, that its people always be generous and kind.
 The rumour among the people gave Undur Gegen the idea of casting 21 statues of the Goddess Tara out of Bronze to commemorate his beloved wife.
 The master decided to make a mould two tugee* in height and create the statues like an Indian woman but bearing in his mind the Tibetan lamas of high rank who had hated her he kave them severe look.
 As to the 21st and the largest he gave it the features of his sweat-heart to whose memory he was dedicating the statues.
 When the young man saw the statue ready for casting his face shone with joy because he recognised her and could not tear his eyes off the nice smile on her face.
 It was the last evening for them to work in the ger with the taboo sign at the entrance to the ger so that the lamas could not interfere with the statue would be very good and they were impatient to see the bronze statue which would be cleared of the mould the next day.

 Suddenly he noticed tiredness on the face of his assistant and said to him:

--No, teacher, i shall stay here while you sleep in the northern ger.
+-Go and have rest, and i’ll spend the night here watching the bronze.-No, teacher, i shall stay here while you sleep in the northern ger.
 I shall try to do my best.
 Everything will be right.
 I want to make my little contribution to the work at the conclusion.
 The master would not refuse his disciple’s request and cast a glance at the docile and angery faces of the twenty statues of Tara-standing in a row along the wooden lattice of the ger.
 The statues stood as though waiting for the 21st statue, the main Goddess among them.
 Undur Gegen nodded and went out.
 The young man lit the way to the large ger with a lantern for his teacher.

 It was quiet in the ger.
 There was a fine aroma of the Indian incense in the air of the ger.
 A dim light of the icon lamp in a silver goblet before the altar made the master mournful in his large ger and in that semi-darkness the ger seemed desolate.
 He walked up to the left hand side couch in the living ger and sank upon it.
 Listening to the footsteps of his disciple directing to the workshop ger the sculptor undressed and went to bed.
 Then he heard the sound of the lantern when it was placed on the ground and the hair cord of the erukhe* slapped againest the cupola of the workshop ger when the toono of the ger was covered by his assistant for the night.
 Soon the lamp died out.
 In the darkness Undur Gegen lay on his back looking at the sticks of the ger.
 He felt the fatique and grief which had been the cause of these sad reflections and unpleasant hallucinations, and tried to divert himself and closed his eyes.
 But the alarming feeling did not pass.
 The common people believed that he had been a kubilgan** of Daranad and they were devout before him.
 Nobody believed that he was mortal as a man.
 The only woman had known and understood him, who had been his heart’s support, was his beloved wife but she died, or had she been forced to die?
 He knew that the Tibetan lamas had hated his wife.
 He visualised the face of the hairless head of the Tibetan bishop with thin lips and a broad froglike mouth, the face expressing a secret vice with the false smile.
 And he opened his eyes and began to think of his past life.
 He had studied the works of Indian and Tibetan thinkers from his childhood, understood the real contents of the doctrine.
 The pure-hearted herdsmen considered him as living Buddha.
 It was his duty to pretend to be all-knowing in order to console those who suffer from those teachings.
 But now, when he himself was stricken by the grief of an irreparable loss, even the profound and lofty teachings were incapable of easing the pain of his desolate heart.
 There was nothing in the world that could be compared with her gentle look.
 One glance of those dear eyes would have been much better than all the writings of the sagas collected in his library.
 Thinking of all these he sank into a beneficient sleep.